craftofelectronics/craftofelectronics.github.com/index.md

 # Welcome

 If you have never explored electricity and electronics before, and you enjoy making things, then this course was designed for you.
-We designed this course with three long-term goals in mind:
+We designed this course with <strike>three</strike> four long-term goals in mind:

 1. **We want to be safe in everything we do**. <br/>
   People who do not respect electricity are dangerous to themselves and others.
 Safety is the most important thing you can learn in *Craft of Electronics*.